miszalinski/working-with-me/README.md

 ## 💬 How I Communicate

 ### Slack
-- Async-first, but I don’t expect everyone to be
+- I'm async-first but don't expect you to be
-- Tag me directly if you need input — I won’t see everything
+- Tag me directly if you need input - I won’t see everything
 - “👀” means *I’ve seen it; I’ll reply later*
-- **I sometimes work odd hours** — due to family commitments or time-sensitive business needs — but **late-night messages ≠ expectation to respond**.
+- **I sometimes work odd hours** - due to family commitments or time-sensitive business needs - but **late-night messages ≠ expectation to respond**.
 Please disconnect outside your hours unless it’s a production incident.
-- I’ll share regular team updates with stakeholders — the more context you share, the fewer interruptions from me
+- I’ll share regular team updates with stakeholders - the more context you share, the fewer interruptions from me

 ### 1:1s
 - Weekly, 30–45 minutes (but if anything urgent please don't wait let's talk asap)